A proposed world’s best practice health, education and community precinct designed to benefit the Northern NSW Coastal community:

 5. Localising services

-The COVID-19 pandemic induced border closures highlighted the need for local healthcare infrastructure rather than relying on intrastate providers.
-It is also vital to provide accommodation services so talent can sustainably live and work in Cudgen and maximise their capabilities.
+Issues arising from the housing crisis, recent flooding and COVID pandemic induced border closures highlighted the need for local healthcare infrastructure rather than relying on interstate providers.
+It is also vital to provide accommodation services so talent can sustainably live and work at Cudgen and maximise their capabilities.

 6. Fit-for-purpose property